-Page

-General Matters 1

-Proposal 1: Election of Directors 7

-Corporate Governance 14

-Compensation of Directors 26

-Compensation Discussion and Analysis 30

-Compensation of Executive Officers 47

-Proposal 2: Nonbinding Vote on Approval of Compensation of Named Executive Officers 65

-Proposal 3: Proposal to Amend the Articles of Incorporation to Replace the Supermajority Voting Requirements 68

-Independent Registered Public Accounting Firm 70

-Proposal 4: Ratification of Independent Registered Public Accounting Firm 71

-Equity Compensation Plan Information 72

-Beneficial Ownership 73

-Section 16(a) Beneficial Ownership Reporting Compliance 75

-Other Information 75

-Annex A-Reconciliation of Non-GAAP Financial Measures A-1

-Annex B-Proposed Amendments to the Restated Articles of Incorporation B-1

-Annex C-Proposed Amendments to the Bylaws C-1
+Page Proposal 1: Election of Directors to Serve in a Class Whose Term Expires in 2022 5 Proposal 2: Approval of the Appointment of Steven A. Davis and Catherine R. Smith as Directors to Serve in a Class Whose Term Expires in 2021 13 Corporate Governance 15 Compensation of Directors 25 Compensation Discussion and Analysis 28 Compensation of Executive Officers 44 Proposal 3: Advisory Vote on Approval of the Compensation of the Named Executive Officers 59 Proposal 4: Proposal to Amend the Articles of Incorporation to Provide for the Annual Election of Directors 62 Proposal 5: Proposal to Amend the Articles of Incorporation and Bylaws to Replace the Supermajority Voting Requirements 64 Independent Registered Public Accounting Firm 66 Proposal 6: Ratification of Independent Registered Public Accounting Firm 67 Equity Compensation Plan Information 68 Beneficial Ownership 69 Section 16(a) Beneficial Ownership Reporting Compliance 71 General Matters 72 Other Information 76 Annex A-Reconciliation of Non-GAAP Financial Measures A-1 Annex B-Proposed Amendment of the Articles of Incorporation to Declassify the Board of Directors B-1 Annex C-Proposed Amendment of the Articles of Incorporation to Replace the Supermajority Voting Requirements C-1 Annex D-Proposed Amendment of the Bylaws to Replace the Supermajority Voting Requirements D-1